Areas of Study

 Event Details

-Similar to the PoSSUM Scientist-Astronaut Program but taught at a more qualitative level, the Advanced PoSSUM Space Academy at Florida Tech is a hands-on and immersive program designed for advanced
+Similar to the AST 101 Fundamentals of Astronautics course but taught at a more qualitative level, the Advanced PoSSUM Academy at Florida Tech is a hands-on and immersive program designed

 Event Details

-Similar to the PoSSUM Scientist-Astronaut Program but taught at a more qualitative level, the Advanced PoSSUM Space Academy at Florida Tech is a hands-on and immersive program designed for advanced high-school and undergraduate students interested in upper-atmospheric research, bioastronautics, science communication, and human space flight operations.
-Graduates may enroll in all PoSSUM Graduate Programs.
+Similar to the AST 101 Fundamentals of Astronautics course but taught at a more qualitative level, the Advanced PoSSUM Academy at Florida Tech is a hands-on and immersive program designed for advanced high-school and undergraduate students interested in upper-atmospheric research, bioastronautics, science communication, and human space flight operations.
+As with all AST 101 graduates, PoSSUM Academy graduates may enroll in all IIAS Graduate Programs.

 Time